jart/cosmopolitan/ape/specification.md

-This `printf` statement MUST appear in the first 8192 bytes of the APE executable, so as to limit how much of the initial portion of a file an intepreter must load.
+This `printf` statement MUST appear in the first 8192 bytes of the APE executable, so as to limit how much of the initial portion of a file an interpreter must load.

-Multiple such `printf` statements MAY appear in hte first 8192 bytes, in order to specify multiple architectures.
-For example, fat binaries built by the `apelink` program (provided by Cosmo Libc) will have two encoded ELF headers, for amd64 and arm64, each of which point into the proper file offsets for their respective native code.
+Multiple such `printf` statements MAY appear in the first 8192 bytes, in order to specify multiple architectures.
+For example, fat binaries built by the `apelink` program (provided by Cosmo Libc) will have two encoded ELF headers, for AMD64 and ARM64, each of which point into the proper file offsets for their respective native code.
 Therefore, kernels and interpreters which load the APE format directly MUST check the `e_machine` field of the `Elf64_Ehdr` that's decoded from the octal